A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 The first of our ensuite bathroom ideas is to create the illusion of space.
 Even the smallest of bathrooms can be made to look and feel larger if you know how.

-First of all, when it comes to making a smaller room appear larger, less is certainly more.
+First of all, when it comes to making a smaller ensuite bathroom appear larger, less is certainly more.
 We’d advise investing in built-in storage, such as an all-in-one sink and storage unit.

 This is down to the fact that any additional furniture taking up space on the floor will likely give the room a more cluttered feel, whilst built-in storage units give the room a cleaner and more spacious look.